 Here’s a candy pecan recipe that requires no thermometers, no special equipment, and the best part?
 People LOVE these things, and can’t get enough of them!

-Here’s a few more good reasons to give them a go:
+Here’s a few more good reasons to give them a try:

 - This is an easy recipe.
-Like, really easy with simple ingredients you can find at the grocery store.
+Like, really easy with a few simple ingredients you can find at the grocery store.

-- Very delicious too.
+- Very delicious!
 The pecans are toasted in the oven, then cooled and dunked in luscious melted chocolate and topped with flaky sea salt.